-Talk to Your Instructors About Your Academic Adjustments
+Talk to Your Instructors About Your Academic Accommodations

 Talk to Instructors

 Your Disability Services Agreement (DSA) will be emailed to your instructors; you will be copied.
-It is very important that you discuss your academic adjustments with your instructors and make a plan for how those adjustments will be implemented in your classes.
+It is very important that you discuss your academic accommodations with your instructors and make a plan for how those accommodations will be implemented in your classes.

 Consider taking these steps for a successful conversation: